 4. Free Fireworks at Darling Harbour

 Darling Harbour is just a 5 minute walk from Base Backpackers or Town Hall Station.
-Offering plenty of photo opportunities, Darling Harbour boasts many outdoor cafes, cheap eats, bars and is a popular spot for buskers and street performers.
+Offering plenty of photo opportunities, Darling Harbour boasts many outdoor cafes, cheap eats, live music, bars and is a popular spot for buskers and street performers.
+Every second Saturday night from the 29th October to the end of January, Darling Harbour hosts a free fireworks display from 9:00pm.
+See dates here...

 5. Sydney Tower

-What better way to view the city than by 360 degree views of the city from Sydney’s tallest tower!
+What better way to view the city than by 360 degree views of the city from Sydney Tower Eye!
 Tickets are about $26 and the tower is only a short walk from Base Backpackers.
-The first level of the tower features a revolving restaurant!
+The first level of the tower features a revolving restaurant and if you are game, try the SkyWalk Experience.
+TIP: pre book a Wednesday night Yoga class for $25.
+Now that's what you call Yoga with a view!

 Don’t like walking?
 Bus 555 runs between Circular Quay, George St & Central Station.
 Buses operate between business hours.

-Located by Darling Harbour – Wild life world allows you to get up close and personal with native Australian animals!
-Entry costs is about $36.
+Located by Darling Harbour – Wild Life Sydney Zoo allows you to get up close and personal with native Australian animals!
+Entry costs is about $40.

 8. Bicentennial Park